exakat/exakat/docs/Rules.rst

 #####################

-Those indexes are defined with different types, in the same array.
+Indexes should not be defined with different types than int or string.

 Array indices only accept integers and strings, so any other type of literal is reported.
+In fact, ``null`` is turned into an empty string, booleans are turned into an integer, and real numbers are truncated (not rounded).

 .. code-block:: php